carlosmccosta/effective-parakeet/README.md

 driver but can be useful for testing that your system has been setup correctly and that the camera is detected.

-### Building Zivid ROS driver

-#### Setting up the catkin workspace
+#### Create catkin workspace

-If you have not created a catkin workspace, this needs to be done first.
+If you have not created a catkin workspace, this needs to be done as well.
 ```
 source /opt/ros/melodic/setup.bash
 mkdir -p ~/catkin_ws/src